ZTTK syndrome: Whole Exome Sequencing

 Whole exome sequencing (WES) can be used as a non-biased tool in the diagnostic evaluation of individuals with suspected genetic disorders such as the ZTTK syndrome.
 Using WES, individuals were identified with truncating variants of SON and overlapping clinical features.

 ZTTK syndrome has been identified as a neurodevelopmental disorder associated with a de novo mutation in the SON gene using WES.
 The SON gene is known to be a major cause of severe intellectual disability and consequent developmental disorders.
 The first de novo truncating variant in SON was recognised in a group of individuals with severe intellectual disabilities.
 Sanger sequencing or the use of WES of parental samples confirmed the de novo status of the truncating and missense mutations of the SON gene in the sampled ZTTK syndrome individuals.
 Variants identified included a premature stop variant in exon 3, frame-shift variants in exon 3 and a frameshift variant in exon 4.

 Treatment

 There is currently no treatment for ZTTK syndrome.
 However, physical therapy and addressing the specific problems of multi organ disorders may be helpful.

-The main focus should be on the diagnosis and care of individuals with ZTTK syndrome.
+Research

+As of 2024, a patient group is attempting to raise money to research a cure involving gene therapy or gene editing.